MicrosoftDocs/power-automate-docs/articles/multi-step-logic-flow.md

 ## Address conflicts from multiple edits

 If multiple users make changes to the flow simultaneously, Power Automate presents appropriate options to the maker to minimize conflicts during a save operation.
-A maker can choose to refresh the flow definition or save a copy of the flow to keeps their changes.
+A maker can choose to refresh the flow definition or save a copy of the flow to keep their changes.

 ![Options to resolve conflicts](./media/multi-step-logic-flow/address-conflits.png)